PaulskPt/sercom_I2C/README.rst

 Also in the script of the Main device the user is able to interrupt the process by typing the key-combination CTRL+C.
 Then the execution of this script will be ended by calling 'sys.exit()'.

+As intended, the handing over tasks to a second MCU, indeed resulted in the PyPortal Titano now running the FlipClock script without Memory Errors.

 A word about Terminology
 ========================
 It is maybe a bit weird to name a microcontroller device a 'Sensor'.